 Along with Dale, Lynda was directly instrumental in making VMT what it is today.
 These days, directly below Rugged Peak in the tiny hamlet of Hills, Lynda makes the best bread out of organic grain in her basement kitchen.
 Come on a catered trip and enjoy a sandwich built on Lynda's hand-sliced rye while picnicking on Caribou Ridge or a slice of baguette slathered in oozing melty brie by the lodge woodstove after a chilly day of deep powder.

 Annie Strucel Lodge Chef

-Annie Strucel found the perfect fit at VMT with her Years of experience in the culinary world.
+Annie Strucel found the perfect fit at VMT with her years of experience in the culinary world.
 She worked at Fiddler's Green when first moving to Nelson in 1993 for 7 years before heading to the mountains and cooking for skiers in the backcountry.
 She has worked at several lodges and found her place at VMT in 2008 with no turning back.
 Her passion of creating healthy and delicious meals, climbing the mountains and skiing powder keeps bringing her back.
 Her motto is "do what you love and love what you do!"
 In the summer months she can be found cooking for Bluewater Adventures, a natural history sailing company.
-When not working she and her husband Dave enjoy travling and spending quality time together.
+When not working she and her husband Dave enjoy traveling and spending quality time together.